DSLR Photography for Beginners

 Daily Art Muse fans pay just US$ 120

-When you use promo code DAMHAPPY at checkout
+When using promo code DAMHAPPY at checkout

 After checkout on PayPal - How it works

 After checkout on PayPal (via eJunkie) you'll be automatically emailed a link from which to download the eBook (PDF, 5.4 MB).
 The video is linked within the eBook.

 Assignments are given to help get you started.
 You can then work at your own pace.